Sitting Down With Jarret Yoshida: “Clients Aren’t the Only Needy Ones” Panel

-On Thursday, October 17th, 2019 Jarret Yoshida, moderated a timely panel with other change-makers in the interior design industry to discuss charitable work.
-The panel, charmingly titled, Clients Aren’t the Only Needy Ones- Giving Back in Interior Design, was hosted by Knoll Inc. and Knoll Textiles and included four other prominent figures in the interior design industry.
+On Thursday, October 17, 2019 Jarret Yoshida moderated a timely panel with other change-makers in the interior design industry to discuss charitable work.
+The panel, charmingly titled, Clients Aren’t the Only Needy Ones: Giving Back in Interior Design, was hosted by Knoll Inc. and Knoll Textiles and included four other prominent figures in the interior design industry.

-Jarret sat down with me to discuss the panel, the topics covered and, most importantly, what he gained from the experience.
+Jarret discussed the panel, the topics covered, and, most importantly, what he gained from the experience.

 Could you give a brief description of the event and who attended?

 Over 50 people from all design-related fields attended the panel.
 PR gurus, corporate executives, and many interior designers and architects.
 The panelists were Knoll’s Senior Vice President of Communications, David Bright, a designer and friend of mine, John Eason, Executive Director of The Alpha Workshops Edward Farrell, and Spread PR Principle Tyler Hamilton Larmee.

 Could you give a description of your history with charity and some charitable things/events you have done/been a part of?

 I got involved with soliciting people for money when I started volunteering on political campaigns around age 11.
 Since then, I’ve professional fundraised for the Smithsonian, gay rights, HIV/AIDS, and a Presidential campaign.
 Now I help volunteer for women and children trying to escape domestic violence and work slavery.

 What was one of the questions that got the most interesting response?
 And what were some of the responses?